Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 7.1 Host Requirements To Build Images

-When building OS images, several tools and sub-systems are used and required on the host KIWI NG is called at.
-For example, to build a virtual disk image, several tools needs to be available on the host that builds the image.
-This includes tools for partition table setup or tools to create filesystems.
+Building OS images requires several tools and sub-systems to be present on the host KIWI NG host.
+For example, to build a virtual disk image, tools for partition table setup or tools to create filesystems must to be available on the host that builds the image.

 The number of required components depends on the selected image type and the features used with the image.
-We cannot expect the users of KIWI NG to know about each and every component that is needed to build the image.
-Therefore a concept to help with the host requirements exists and is named kiwi-systemdeps
+It’s unreasonable to expect KIWI NG users to know which exact components are needed to build the image.
+A mechanism called kiwi-systemdeps is designed to handle the host requirements.

-The kiwi-systemdeps concept consists out of a collection of sub-packages provided with the python-kiwi main package.
-Each individual package requires a number of tools and subsystem packages which belongs to the package category.
+kiwi-systemdeps consists out of a collection of sub-packages provided with the python-kiwi main package.
+Each individual package requires a number of tools and subsystem packages that belongs to the package category.
 There are the following systemdeps packages:

 kiwi-systemdeps-core: